-While myself and RK were on a vacation to Philadelphia, we had dinner at a Thai restaurant.
+While myself and RK were on a vacation to Philadelphia, we had dinner at a Asian restaurant.
 Since the menu looked very alien to me, I left the ordering to RK.
-He ordered a Sesame Tofu Noodles there.
+He ordered a spicy chilli garlic noodles there.
 When I had the first bite, I found it to be of an entirely different flavor experience.
-I quickly understood how a true noodles would taste like and started having it frequently from then onwards.
+I quickly understood how a true chinese noodles recipe would taste like and started having it frequently from then onwards.

 However there is one thing which I don't like in the noodles I get at the restaurants.
 It is the addition of tofu.
 I am still not a big fan of tofu and find the texture to be difficult for me to enjoy.
 Hence when I decided to make noodles today for lunch, I wanted to use something else which would pair nicely with the noodles.
 Mushroom was an easy choice.

 Mushrooms cook fast and tastes great even when just cooked with a little pepper and salt.
 I immediately knew that it would be just the right choice for my noodles.
 This sesame chilli mushroom noodles is very easy to make, but big on flavors.
 The right balance of spiciness, tanginess and saltiness.
 It is really the perfect dish to cook when you want to serve something which looks very elegant but running short on time.
 An easy to make chilli garlic noodles recipe with simple ingredients readily available at your local grocery store, without even having to visit your local asian store.